Rapfff/jajapy/docs/source/examples/02-random_restart.rst

 	Running time:  5.988786
 	---------------------------------------------

-	WARNING: the size of the labeling is lower than the number of states.
+	WARNING: the size of the labelling is lower than the number of states.
 The labels for the last states will be chosen randomly.
 	2 |████████████████████████████████████████| (!)
 15 in 1.3s (11.19/s)

 	---------------------------------------------